 Brown poop is considered the “normal” color of poop, but some greenish-brown hues may also be acceptable.
 Poop can be other colors too, and the color of your poop can be a good indication of your body’s state of health.

 If stool appears yellow or is greasy-looking, it suggests the poop contains too much fat.
 This may be the result of absorption issues, or difficulty producing enzymes or bile.
+Sometimes people refer to yellow stool as gallbladder stool due to the effect of bile.

 Consuming many orange-colored foods, which are rich in a pigment called beta-carotene, can cause orange stool.
 Carrots, sweet potatoes, and winter squash are among the many foods that contain this pigment.
 However, blocked bile ducts or certain medications including some antacids and the antibiotic rifampin can also cause orange poop.